CUBRID/node-cubrid/Readme.md

 =======================================================================================================
 The <b>CUBRID</b> node.js driver is an open-source project with the goal of implementing a 100% native node.js driver for the <b>CUBRID</b> database engine (www.cubrid.org).

-The driver is currently under development and this (August 2012) is the first release (Milestone 1) of the driver code, which features:
+The driver is currently under development and this (September 2012) is the 2nd release (Milestone 2) of the driver code, which features:
-- 2.000+ LOC
+- 2.500+ LOC
-- Connect/Close, Query, Execute, Fetch, Close request etc. completed
+- Connect/Close, Query, Execute, Fetch, Close query, Set auto-commit, Commit, Rollback completed
+- Complete events model implemented
-- 15+ functional test cases
+- 25+ functional test cases
-- 15+ unit tests
+- 20+ unit tests
-- E2E demos
+- 3 E2E demos
+- 4 Web site full demos

-These are the main project deliverables we target for the project:
+These are the main project deliverables we target for the cubrid-node project:
 -	The driver source code
 -	Test cases
 -	Code documentation
+-	Demos
--	Demos & Tutorials
+-   Tutorials
--	npm package; registered on http://search.npmjs.org/
+-	A npm package; registered on http://search.npmjs.org/

 Installation